 Including links to other popular content in each video description

-Playlists, cards and end screens are more advanced YouTube features, but they’re easy to get to grips with (see YouTube’s Creator Academy for instructions).
+Playlists, cards and end screens are more advanced YouTube features, but they’re easy to learn (see YouTube’s Creator Academy for instructions).

 This is what an end screen with a clickable card looks like: